ismo-karkkainen/datalackeytools/README.md

 namely the ease of seeing the traffic between controller and datalackey, it is not really useful for anything else.

-# Helper gem
+# Helper library

-The datalackeylib is a simple gem that simplifies mapping datalackey output to something that needs to be done, allows sending stuff to datalackey, and handles running the datalackey process, if desired.
+The datalackeytools/lib is a simple library that simplifies mapping datalackey output to something that needs to be done, allows sending stuff to datalackey, and handles running the datalackey process, if desired.
 A few convenience methods are also present.